scottshepard/datasciencecoursera/README.md

-datasciencecoursera
+Data Science Coursera
 ===================

-Repo for my data science track on coursera
+Repo for course projects while taking the data science track through Johns Hopkins on coursera.

+GettingCleaningData_CourseProject is the course project submitted in week three of the course Gettng and Cleaning Data